Extra payment calculator.

 - Confirm whether extra payments outperform alternatives for your timeline

-- Build a reserve first plan before accelerating payoff
+- Build a reserve-first plan before accelerating payoff

 - Choose a realistic approach that holds up if income or expenses change

 Planning only.
-No loan quotes, no rate offers, and no commitments to lend.
+No quotes.
+No commitments.
 Interest rate inputs are not APRs.

-Extra payment questions
+Extra payment calculator questions

 Is it better to make extra payments or invest